honeyhiveai/realign/docs/TUTORIALS.md

 3. Tweet should be of positive sentiment (Hugginface model)

-4. The content of the Tweet should be high quality (LLM call)
+4. Tweet should score highly on specified criteria (LLM call)

 #### Eval 1: Tweet should be under 280 characters